 Who fits in hackerspaces?

-Apart from these reports, a significant case that shook hacker community was that of Jacob Appelbaum, a prominent hacker and former developer of the Tor project for online anonymity.
+In addition to these reports, a significant case that shook the hacker community was that of Jacob Appelbaum, a prominent hacker and former developer of the Tor project for online anonymity.
 In 2016, while he was still a regular visitor and speaker at CCC events, multiple women accused him of sexual harassment and misconduct.
 The gravity of this incident pressured CCC to pay extra attention to anti-harassment policies (Conger, 2017).

 In response to reported issues of exclusion, harassment, hate speech, threats, and others, many tech conferences and FLOSS projects have broadly adopted Codes of Conduct (CoC).
-Such documents are useful for setting up rules and accountability, while they help communities to formulate common values around their projects.
-ADA-initiative, a US-based feminist organisation, started in 2011 to address issues of sexism in FLOSS communities, producing CoC and anti-harassment policies.
-According to their description, effective CoC should declare unacceptable behaviours and provide information about reporting violations and enforcing the rules.
-There should also be a clear distinction between unacceptable behaviour, with severe consequences, and collective guidelines such as general disagreement resolution (Aurora, 2014).
+Such documents are useful for setting up rules and accountability, while also helping communities to formulate common values around their projects.
+The Ada Initiative, a US-based feminist organisation, started in 2011 to address issues of sexism in FLOSS communities, producing CoCs and anti-harassment policies.
+According to their description, an effective CoC should declare what are unacceptable behaviours and provide information about reporting violations and enforcing rules.
+There should also be a clear distinction between unacceptable behaviour, with severe consequences, and collective guidelines such as a general disagreement resolution (Aurora, 2014).
 For example, when someone is told to RTFM (Read The Fucking Manual), the community has to draw the line between structural exclusion and personal annoyance.
 What’s more, for actual interventions to happen, people need to constantly interact with the written rules of their community.
 The bodies gathered around Codes of Conduct are responsible for activating and enforcing them (Snelting, 2018).

 Chapter 2 - Exclusions in the geekdom